yunimoo/elichika/README.md

 - Archiving and hosting database / assets
 - General and specific knowledges about the game

-Even more special thanks for the specific individuals:
+Even more special thanks for the specific individuals (in no particular order):

 - YumeMichi for original elichika.
-- triangle for informations and scripts to encode/decode database, as well as patching the clients.
+- triangle for informations and scripts to encode/decode database, and for patching the ios clients.
+- ethan for hosting various resource and hosting a public testing server.
 - rayfirefirst, cppo for various cryptographic keys.
 - tungnotpunk for ios client and help with network structure.
 - Suyooo for the very helpful [SIFAS wiki](https://suyo.be/sifas/wiki/) and for providing more accurate stage data.